philipkondrenko/Scribbotic/README.md

 # Features
-- User token authentication with JWT
+- User authentication with JWT
 - Password hashing with bcrypt
 - Backend REST API built with Node.js and Express
 - Frontend built with CSS and EJS